I live in India, and I speak Hindi, Punjabi and English very well. I like to learn other languages too.

-The name for vest in French is gilet.
+The name for a vest in French is gilet.

 The French name for the uniform is uniforme.

-The French name for the skirt is jupe.
+The French name of the skirt is jupe.

-The name for the coat in French is manteau.
+The name of the coat in French is manteau.

 A pant is called haleter in French.

 It's the quiz time now!